cjrequena/markdowns/docs/cheatsheets/1-aws/5-aws-ec2.md

 - Flexible start and end times
 - Can handle interruptions (Sever randomly starting and stopping)
 - For non-critical background jobs
+- **Termination Conditions**
+  - Instances can be terminated by AWS at anytime, you do not get charged for partial hour of usage
+  - If you terminate your instance you will be charge for any hour that it ran

 ### Dedicated